TradeWindow ties up with US firm FoodChain ID

 The options vesting date is July 2025.

-Last month, non-executive directors Alasdair MacLeod, Diana Puketapu and Phil Norman were allotted 100,000 options each, with a vesting period over two years, at 70c a share.
+Last month, non-executive directors Alasdair MacLeod, Diana Puketapu and Phil Norman were allotted 100,000 options each, with a vesting period over two years, with an exercise price of 70c a share.

 TradeWindow was founded in December 2018 and listed on the NZX late in 2021, having received early backing from ASB and Zuru Group co-owner Anna Mowbray.